 - Some students may finish testing before others and the expectations for what those students may do must be determined and established in advance of the testing day.
-Refer to your School Test Coordinator for the MSDE and LSS policy on what students may do after testing. - Unauthorized visitors are prohibited from entering the testing environment. - The testing sign in Appendix C should be posted on the outside of the room door. - Prohibited classroom resources (see next page for more information) should be removed or covered.
+Refer to your School Test Coordinator for the MSDE and LSS policy on what students may do after testing. - Unauthorized visitors are prohibited from entering the testing environment. - The testing sign in Appendix C or one created for all testing rooms in the school should be posted on the outside of the room door. - Prohibited classroom resources (see next page for more information) should be removed or covered.

-Administration Considerations for All Students
+Administrative Considerations for All Students

 With the support of the school administration, the School Test Coordinator has the authority to schedule students in testing spaces other than regular classrooms, and at different scheduled times, as long as all requirements for testing conditions and test security are met as set forth in this manual.
-Accordingly, School Test Coordinators may determine that any student may require one or more of the following test administration considerations, regardless of the student's status as a student with a disability or as an English Learner:
+Accordingly, School Test Coordinators may determine that any student may require one or more of the following test administration considerations, regardless of the student's status as a student with a disability or as an English learner: